HaonanPeng/active_syn_generator/README.md

 # Active learning with generated synthetic image for instrument segmentation

+**Important update on May.24 2024:** In 2024, Google Colab no longer supports TensorFlow 1.13.1 which is required by our system.
+The training cannot be performed on Colab now.
+Please refer to the new [local training version](https://github.com/HaonanPeng/active_syn_generator/blob/main/src/active_syn_Endovis_resnet/multi_attempt_active_train_colab_endovis_bald_resnet.py).
+Please notice that this is the ResNet version which takes longer training time than the previous MobileNet version.
+And manual setup of the workspace is necessary.
+Please contact Haonan Peng (penghn@uw.edu) if you need help and I will try to respond timely.
+CUDA 10 and VS 2017 are necessary in addition to the Python 3.6 environment.

 The 3 '.ipynb' script can be run in Google Colab.
 To run it on your Colab, paths in the following cells should be modified to fit your Google Drive path.

 ```